How to organize documents in a data room hero.

 • FAQ

-What is a data room for startups?
+What is a data room?

 Physical vs virtual data room.

-• Strategic partnerships that require financial disclosure
+• Strategic partnerships — any deal that requires financial or legal disclosure

 What documents go in a data room?